top of page

 DETAILS & HOW TO APPLY:

-This year's lab is titled CAPTION THIS and the writing prompt will be visually based.
-Each lab writing team will create a short (8-10 minute) musical inspired by an image from a curated selection of photographs posted on social media platforms, to be performed by a cast of 2-4 performers.
+Each lab writing team will create a short (8-10 minute) musical inspired by the writing prompt, to be performed by a cast of 2-4 performers.

 HOW IT WORKS:

-Selected lab writers will be invited to pitch three show concepts inspired by images in a curated photo gallery.
+Selected lab writers will be invited to pitch three show concepts.
 With curatorial input, writing teams will select one of these ideas to develop into an 8-10 minute long musical.
 The short, new works will be written between Oct.
-7 - Nov.
+4 - Nov.
 1, and then workshopped and rehearsed between Nov.
-2 - 16, and presented as a single evening.
+2 - 15, and presented as a single evening's concert.

 The culminating lab presentation will be directed by Dev Bondarin, Prospect's Associate Artistic Director.